 Remarks. —Flavoring of any kind may be used with this French cake; but the first time I ate of it was at my own table, made by one of my married daughters, without flavoring.
 If flavoring is used, of course, it is not plain, and it certainly is very nice with any flavoring.

 Fannie Farmer was the most famous cookbook author of her day, and her French cream cakes positively did her credit.
-They are easy to make, yet the little cream filled cakes will look fantastic on your dessert table.
+They are so easy to make, yet the little cream filled cakes will look fantastic on your dessert table.
 They are especially delicious and perfect for serving on any occasion.

-You'll also love Dr. Chase's traditional French loaf cakes.
+You'll also love Dr. Chase's homemade French loaf cakes.
 They're delicious without being pretentious.
 If you're planning to celebrate a special occasion, or if you simply wish to make any occasion special, then consider trying these traditional French cake recipes.